BBelk/ArUcoPlacementTool/README.md

 Upload images to place within the canvas:
 - **Uploading:** Drag and drop or select image files to add them to the canvas.
 - **Image Object:** Each uploaded image appears as an Image Object, allowing for:
-  - **Positioning:** Drag the image around the canvas or enter precise X and Y coordinates.
+  - **Positioning:** Drag the image around the canvas or enter precise X and Y coordinates (anchored to top left of image).
   - **Scaling:** Adjust the image's width and height while maintaining its aspect ratio.

 ![Image Object](./readme-images/placement_tool_imageObj.png "Placement Tool Image Object")